Your Account:

 Welcome to Academic Advising

-• Be sure to submit the acknowledgment form at the end of the Tutorial so we know you have completed it!
+• Be sure to submit the Check-out Form at the end of the Tutorial so we know you have completed it!

 There are 3 components to earning a degree at CSUSM: University Requirements, General Education Requirements and Major and/or Minor Requirements.